edelveart/fignumbers/README.md

 - **Algorithmic applications**
 - **Any work involving figurate number sequences**

-It is also efficient and precise, optimized for TypeScript to maximize performance and ensure type safety.
+It is precise and type-safe, but performance may not be as optimized as smaller number types, since bigint operations are typically slower than traditional number operations.

 ## Installation 🛠️